Enhanced Dementia Surveillance Initiative

 - Dementia caregivers

-Project description: The aim is to build on the existing Canadian Primary Care Sentinel Surveillance Network to create a longitudinal cohort of dyads examining the experiences of persons living with dementia and their caregivers from several provinces.
-Data collected through online forms will also capture richer social and economic information.
+Project description: This project aimed to build on the existing Canadian Primary Care Sentinel Surveillance Network to create a longitudinal cohort of dyads examining the experiences of persons living with dementia and their caregivers from several provinces.
+Data collected through online forms also helped capture richer social and economic information.

 Organization: Queen's University